 The BWGC Adapts to COVID-19

-The BWGC has been keeping an eye on the ever-changing situation with the covid-19 virus.
-We recognize how much we as a Circle - of more than 450 woman - enjoy getting together to do our grant-making, education, and many other activities.
-Nonetheless, for the coming months it appears things will work differently because of this virus, and we will continue to adapt and communicate as needed.
+From the BWGC Co-chairs - The BWGC has been keeping an eye on the ever-changing situation with the COVID-19 virus.
+We recognize as a Circle - of more than 450 woman - enjoy getting together for grant-making, education, and other activities.
+However, for the coming months it appears things will work differently because of this virus, and we will continue to adapt and communicate as needed.
 We also want you to be aware of the communication we had with our Circle Grantees.
-To that end, we have included the text of their letter following the Circle information:
+To that end, we have included the text of their letter following the Circle message.

 To our Circle: